HOLISMOKES -- IX. Neural network inference of strong-lens parameters and uncertainties from ground-based images: Additional tests on the network

-Since the lens and background source are always the same, we can exclude the possibility that the network connects other features of the image with the external shear parameters.
-On the other hand, we also exclude possible degeneracies between different parameters such as the ellipticity and the external shear that might explain the difficulties with the external shear.
-One reason for the good performance in these tests might be the match of the PSF for all systems since we are using the same lens.
-Normally, different lenses have slightly different PSFs, such that the arcs look differently after the convolution.
+As the lens and background source are always the same in the last scenario, we can exclude the possibility that the network connects other features of the image with the external shear parameters.
+On the other hand, we also exclude possible degeneracies between different parameters, such as the ellipticity and the external shear, that might explain the difficulties with the external shear.
+One reason for the good performance in these tests might be the matching PSF for all systems, given that we are using the same lens.
+Normally, different lenses have slightly different PSFs, meaning that the arcs appear different after the convolution.
 These variations can introduce difficulties for the network, as it does not know the PSF of a given lens system.
-Especially for the external shear, detecting small distortions on the arcs is necessary, which can be highly influenced by different PSF shapes.
+Particularly for the external shear, detecting small distortions on the arcs is necessary, which can be highly influenced by different PSF shapes.
 However, passing the PSFs together with the images to the network did not help (see Sect.~\ref{sec:tests:inputdata}).